Bryan Mahon

-Biography
+Military career

-Bryan Thomas Mahon was born at Belleville, County Galway on 2 April 1862.
-He became a lieutenant in the 8th (King's Royal Irish) Hussars in 1883.
+Bryan Thomas Mahon was born at Belleville, County Galway, on 2 April 1862.
+After having served in the Galway Militia, into which he had been commissioned as a second lieutenant in April 1879, he transferred to the 21st Hussars in January 1883, before finally transferring to the 8th (King's Royal Irish) Hussars in February 1883.
+He was promoted to captain in April 1888.

-He served in Sudan in the Dongola Expedition in 1896 as Staff officer to Sir Herbert Kitchener, and was present at the Battle of Ferkeh and the operations at Hafir.
+After being seconded for service with the Egyptian Army in January 1893, he served in Sudan in the Dongola Expedition in 1896 as a staff officer to Major General Sir Herbert Kitchener, and was present at the Battle of Ferkeh and the operations at Hafir.
+He was promoted to major in October 1897.

 In 1899, he took part in the final defeat of the Khalifa as Assistant Adjutant general in charge of Intelligence, and was mentioned in despatches (dated 25 November 1899) by Colonel Wingate with the following words:

 I cannot speak in sufficiently strong terms of the excellence of the services performed by this officer.
 I invariably placed him in general command of all the mounted troops; his personal disregard for danger, intrepid scouting, and careful handling of men, all fit him for high command; his bold and successful seizure of the position in front of Fedil's camp, and his conduct of the fight before I came up, show him to possessed of exceptional qualities as a commander.

-In recognition of his service in the Sudan, he received the brevet promotion to colonel on 14 March 1900.
+In recognition of his service in the Sudan, he received a brevet promotion to colonel on 14 March 1900, and a substantive promotion to lieutenant colonel after transferring to the 12th Lancers (later the 12th Royal Lancers).

-During the Second Boer War Colonel Mahon led a flying column 2,000 strong, consisting mainly of South African volunteers from Kimberley, which came to the Relief of Mafeking.
+During the Second Boer War Colonel Mahon led a flying column, 2,000 strong, consisting mainly of South African volunteers from Kimberley, which came to the Relief of Mafeking.
 The town, which had been under siege for seven months by Boer forces, was facing starvation.
 Mahon was appointed a Companion of the Order of the Bath (CB) for his services during the operations, and was invested with the order by King Edward VII on 2 June 1902 after his return to the United Kingdom.

-Mahon was appointed a Fellow of the Royal Geographical Society in May 1902, and was briefly Governor of Khartoum in 1903.